 Early pancreatic cancer may consider neoadjuvant therapy to shrink tumors before surgery.
 Pancreatic cysts can be initially managed with endoscopic retrograde cholangiopancreatography (ERCP) drainage and observation.

-Chronic pancreatitis patients may opt for partial resection or neurolysis to relieve pain rather than complete removal.
-However, these alternatives may not cure malignant conditions.
+Patients with chronic pancreatitis may opt for partial resection or neurolysis to relieve pain rather than complete removal.
+However, these alternatives may not cure malignant lesions.

-Most patients require long-term dependence on insulin after pancreatic resection because the surgery may affect the insulin-secreting beta cells of the pancreas.
-Doctors will adjust the dosage based on residual pancreatic function and blood glucose control.
-Some patients may gradually regain some insulin secretion, but most need long-term subcutaneous injections or insulin pump therapy.
-Regular blood glucose monitoring and communication with healthcare providers are essential.
+Most patients require long-term insulin dependence after pancreatic resection because the surgery may affect the β-cells in the pancreas that produce insulin.
+Doctors will adjust the dosage based on residual pancreatic function and blood sugar control.
+Some patients may gradually regain some insulin secretion capacity, but most need long-term subcutaneous injections or insulin pump therapy.
+Regular blood sugar monitoring and communication with healthcare providers are essential.

-What foods should be avoided after surgery?Initially after surgery, high-fat, high-fiber, and刺激性 foods such as fried foods, whole grains, and spicy foods should be avoided to reduce the risk of indigestion or diarrhea.
-A low-fat, high-protein diet is recommended, divided into 5-6 small meals daily.
-Consulting a nutritionist for a personalized diet plan is advised to prevent blood sugar fluctuations or digestive issues caused by enzyme deficiency.
+What foods should be avoided after surgery?Initially after surgery, avoid high-fat, high-fiber, and irritating foods such as fried foods, whole grains, and spicy foods to reduce the risk of indigestion or diarrhea.
+A low-fat, high-protein diet with 5-6 small meals per day is recommended.
+Consult a nutritionist to develop a personalized diet plan to prevent blood sugar fluctuations or digestive issues caused by enzyme deficiency.

 When can I resume normal activities after surgery?
-What should I pay attention to during rehabilitation?Light activities can generally begin 2-4 weeks post-surgery, following medical advice.
+What should I pay attention to during rehabilitation?Light activities can typically begin 2-4 weeks post-surgery, following medical advice.
 Early rehabilitation includes walking and deep breathing exercises, gradually increasing upper limb movements to restore abdominal muscle strength.
-Avoid heavy bending, lifting, or strenuous activities for at least 6 weeks, and regularly monitor the healing of abdominal sutures.
+Avoid strenuous bending, lifting heavy objects, and similar activities for at least 6 weeks, and regularly evaluate the healing of abdominal sutures.

 How to manage pancreatic insufficiency after surgery?If residual pancreatic tissue cannot produce enough digestive enzymes, doctors may prescribe pancreatic enzyme supplements (such as pancreatic enzyme replacements), taken with meals to improve fat absorption.
-Monitoring fat-soluble vitamin absorption is also necessary, with supplementation if needed.
-Regular ultrasound or blood glucose tests should be performed to assess functional compensation.
+Monitoring fat-soluble vitamin absorption is also necessary, with vitamin supplementation if needed.
+Regular ultrasound or blood glucose tests are recommended to assess functional compensation.

-What is the frequency and scope of postoperative follow-up examinations?In the first year after surgery, abdominal imaging (such as CT or MRI) and tumor marker tests are recommended every 3-6 months, then adjusted to annually based on condition.
+What is the frequency and scope of follow-up examinations after surgery?In the first year post-surgery, imaging tests (such as CT or MRI) and tumor marker assessments are recommended every 3-6 months, then adjusted to annually based on the condition.
 Blood tests including blood glucose, liver function, and pancreatic enzymes should be monitored every 3-6 months.
-Immediate medical attention is required if symptoms such as abdominal pain or digestive abnormalities occur.
+Immediate medical attention is necessary if abdominal pain or digestive abnormalities occur.
 Long-term follow-up helps detect complications or recurrence early.